starknet-io/starknet.js/www/docs/guides/define_call_message.md

 ### u512

-Starknet is waiting for 4 u128, the first one has the lowest wight.
+Starknet is waiting for 4 u128, the first one has the lowest weight.
 You can send to Starknet.js methods: bigNumberish or Uint512 object.

 ```typescript